 An elderly person is just as apt to fall at home as they are in a strange place.
 Knowing one’s way around the floor plan does not necessarily prevent falls; making changes in the home can.

-A few changes in the way the home is organized can do a world of good.
+A few changes by a geriatric care manager in the way the home is organized can do a world of good.
 In the kitchen, it’s recommended to keep the most commonly used items between shoulder and knee height.
 This helps prevent a senior from stretching or bending too far.
 Think about everything from where the cereal and fruit is kept to the placement of the toaster and microwave oven.
 It’s a lot easier and safer, to use hot, and/or heavy items when they are at a manageable height and distance.

 Seniors should have their vision checked regularly and be aware of any side effects from the medications they take.
 Older people who take four or more prescription medications are more likely to fall from side effects or drug interactions.
 Exercise of almost any kind will improve strength and flexibility to help prevent falls.
 Walking, light weight training, and yoga all improve balance and muscle tone.